anttih/Sham/index.md

 ## <a name="return" href="#return">Return values</a>

-Every call returns a `\Sham\Mock` instance by default.
+Every call returns a `\sham\Mock` instance by default.
 You can, however, set a return value:

     $stub->method->returns('foo');